Digital-Validation-Laboratory/pyvale/reports/report_fy2324.md

 ### Extension Aim

 An extension aim of `pycave` will be to provide real-time sensor emulation software that can be used to validate the performance of digital shadows/twins without having to connect them to a real world system.
-Here the idea will be to use two simulations one of which is the digital shadow/twin and one which is a surrogate for the real world system.
+Here the idea will be to use two simulations, one of which is the digital shadow/twin and one which is a surrogate for the real world system.
 The `pycave` sensor emulation engine will then be used to sample the surrogate system and provide simulated sensor signals to the digital shadow/twin.
-The surrogate system can then be perturbed with different expected states including failure scenarios with the associated sensor signals fed through to the digital shadow/twin.
+The surrogate system can then be perturbed with different expected states, including failure scenarios, with the associated sensor signals fed through to the digital shadow/twin.
 The predictions of the digital shadow/twin can then be assessed against the known 'truth' state taken from the surrogate simulation.
 This provides significant advantages for testing digital shadows/twins as the underlying state of the surrogate physical system is known which is not the case for a real physical system.

 ### Workflows & Implementation

 A simplified workflow using the whole functionality of `pycave` would be as follows:

 1. Input a series of multi-physics simulations for the experimental scenarios of interest.
-2. Optimise the experimental parameters and selection/placement of sensors used for the experiment to extract the most high quality validation data while minimising costs.
+2. Optimise the experimental parameters and selection/placement of sensors used for the experiments to extract the most high quality validation data while minimising costs.
 3. Perform the experiments and input the data to calculate validation metrics that use uncerntaity quantification to assess the degree to which the simulation agrees with the experimental data.
-4. If the model is deemed valid it can be used for design qualification decisions, if the model is not valid determine use active learning approachs to determine areas of highest uncertainty and repeat the process to design a new series of experiments.
+4. If the model is deemed valid it can be used for design qualification decisions, if the model is not valid determine use active learning to determine areas of highest uncertainty and repeat the process to design a new series of experiments.

 This workflow contrasts with current validation experimental procedures which perform parameter sweeps or grid searches which gather a large amount of redundant data.
 The `pycave` will provide iterative optimisation procedures to minimise experimental effort and cost while providing more high quality validation information to reduce design risk.

-The `pycave` engine will be modular allowing users to design custom workflows to answer engineering questions of interest performing 'What if?' analysis.
+The `pycave` engine will be modular allowing users to design custom workflows to answer engineering questions of interest by performing 'What if?' analysis.
 For example:

 - Given a specific set of sensors that are already deployed on an engineering system what are the expected uncertainties on these measurements and how do these propagate through to my chosen validation metric?
 - How sensitive is a chosen validation metric to differences in the simulation parameters (geometry, material properties and boundary conditions/loads) e.g. if my material properties change by 10% does my validation metric and chosen sensor array detect this difference?